Collection Estimates for the week of May 23 (for more current information use the collection maps as directed below)

-West side crews will begin the week by finishing collection within the Monday refuse collection area.
-If you are within the Monday collection area, please consult the maps below to see if crews have serviced your neighborhood for this round before setting material curbside.
-If you set material out shortly after crews have completed your area, the material may sit for several weeks before crews are able to rotate around to your area.
+West side crews will begin the week by finishing collection within the Wednesday refuse collection area.
+If you are within the Wednesday collection area, please consult the maps below to see if crews have serviced your neighborhood for this round before setting brush curbside.
+Brush set out shortly after crews have completed an area will sit on the terrace until crews can rotate back to this neighborhood, which will take several weeks.

 These estimates are based upon the best available information at the time of the update.
 Actual collection times are dependent upon workload, weather conditions, and equipment availability.
 These estimates are updated weekly.
 For more current information, check the maps below because they are updated daily during our collection periods.